 If your backup solution is a local hard drive, I discussed using Veracrypt in the previous section to encrypt your device.
 But what if you want to create a secure cloud backup?
 My first recommendation would be Sync or SpiderOak's One Backup.
 Both is an end-to-end encrypted services similar to Dropbox.
 Sync offers a free tier with 5 gigabytes of space, while One Backup costs $6 USD per month for 150 gigabytes of space.
 However, neither of theses sources are open source.
 A better solution is to self-host a Nextcloud server (or find a privacy-respecting provider) that's end-to-end encrypted (sometimes called "zero knowledge") so you can control the data yourself on a trust, open source platform.
 Because Sync and Backup One are not open source and because Nextcloud self-hosting is not always feasible, I will provide a solution for more mainstream services.

-Generally speaking, I would advise against using Google Drive or Dropbox simply because they can see that you have an encrypted container in your storage space, and we don't know if someday they'll decide to take an anti-encryption stance and delete it or your account.
+Generally speaking, I would advise against using Google Drive, Dropbox, Apple iCloud, or similar services simply because they can see that you have an encrypted container in your storage space, and we don't know if someday they'll decide to take an anti-encryption stance and delete it or your account.
 Furthermore, Google Drive and Apple iCloud use weak encryption standards in some cases.
 Sync and SpiderOak, allegedly, can't see your files and therefore is unlikely to be swayed into action based on what's in your account.
 But if for some reason you decide to stick with another non-privacy-oriented service, I have two suggestions.
 The first is Cryptomater, an open source tool that allows you to encrypt each individual file and sync it with the cloud.
 It works for Google Drive and Dropbox, and is generally well-regarded in the privacy community.
 If you aren't using one of those services or otherwise don't want to use Cryptomater, then consider the following strategy: